PhonologicalCorpusTools/CorpusTools/docs/source/references.rst

 ..
 [Shannon1949] Shannon, Claude E., & Weaver, Warren.
 (1949).
 The Mathematical Theory of
    Communication (1998 ed.).
 Urbana-Champaign: University of Illinois Press.

 ..
 [Silverman2006] Silverman, Daniel.
 2006.
 A critical introduction to phonology: Of sound, mind, and body.
 London/New York: Continuum.

 ..
+[Sumner2009] Sumner, Mehan, and Arthur G. Samuel.
+2009.
+The effect of experience on the perception and representation of dialect variants.
+Journal of Memory and Language 60:487-501.

+..
 [Surendran2003] Surendran, Dinoj & Partha Niyogi.
 2003.
 Measuring the functional load
    of phonological contrasts.
 In Tech.
 Rep. No. TR-2003-12.
 Chicago.

 ..
 [Thakur2011] Thakur, Purnima (2011).
 Sibilants in Gujarati phonology.
    Paper presented at Information-theoretic approaches to linguistics, University of Colorado - Boulder.

 ..
 [Todd2012] Todd, Simon.
 2012.
 Functional load and length-based Māori vowel contrast.
 Poster presented at the Annual Meeting of the New